vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 ```sh
 vlayer serve --proof fake
 ```
-See the [JSON-RPC API appendix](/appendix/api.md) for detailed specifications on API calls.
 > Note: FAKE mode is limited to test and dev chains to prevent accidental errors.

 ## GROTH16 Mode